Romeo & Duet

 Romeo & Duet is a British television dating game show that aired on ITV from 16 April to 11 June 2022 and is hosted by Oti Mabuse.
+It was cancelled after one series.

 Format

 Singers have one song to entice a singleton (picker) down from a balcony and meet face-to-face.
 The newly formed couple will then head off on a duet-date to learn a duet, before returning later in the show to perform that number in a singing competition against the other couples.
 The studio audience then votes the winning couple for each episode.
 The prize is a Virgin Experience Day to go on another date.